Tanmay000009/GO-IAM/README.md

 - While generating user accounts, password is optional.
 If it is not provided, a system generated password will be provided with the response.
 - To test roles and groups assigned to a user routes are provided.
 Refer postman for it.
+- When using a new database please seed roles using the seed role route in postman.
 - Presently, 12 system generated roles will be able.
-You can use read roles to access it.
+You can use read roles to access them.
 - Accessing the resources requires user to be authorized with roles.
-- When using a new database please seed roles using the seed role route in postman.
+- Application is made of sub modules, so it'll be easier to migrate to microservices in future.

 ## Getting Started

 ### Prerequisites

-- Docker
-- Docker Compose
 - GoLang
+- Docker (optional)
+- Docker Compose (optional)

 ### Running Go Locally